Sunday, August 21, 2016

 Saying Goodbye to Smoky

-Personally I was grieving two days into his absence.
+I was grieving from his absence.
 Many people were saying “he will be back’’ and my heart was disagreeing.
 I was wondering why they said this to me when I knew better.
-Maybe it was to encourage hope?
-I don’t know.
-It did the opposite.
-I was trying to process the heavy emotions of saying good bye to our friend and family member Smoky.
-I am a psychic and an animal communicator so it was eerie to me that I could be so “gone” or unaware of this passage.
+I have been extra psychic for a long time now.
+It felt like false hope and pulling the wool over the eyes.
+I knew better.
+I knew all Smokeys favorite spots.
+When I called out, he would answer.
+The silence was atypical as though he was in a drugged sleep beyond the Kuiper belt.
+I was trying to process the heavy emotions of saying goodbye to my furry friend and family member.
+I am a psychic and an animal communicator so it was eerie to me that I Smokey could be so gone.
+Even deceased pets seem to animate and say hello.
 No matter the confusion of listening to the perceptions of others, my eyes would not stop watering.
-Quite honestly it kept important others at bay as they were unable to offer condolences.
+Quite honestly it kept old friends at bay as they were unable to offer condolences.

-Zachary said that Smoky had been saying good bye for about two months.
+My son Zachary said that Smokey had been saying goodbye for about two months.
 We had him for 8 years and have no idea about his real age.
 I would guess 12 years old.
 He was in bad shape when he adopted us.
-He was quite a scrapper in the neighborhood.
+He was quite a scraper in the neighborhood.
 I had fed him once or twice and one night he jumped through a window when I was crying and cuddled with me.
-At first I was scared because he was so big and muscular.
+At first, I was scared because he was so big and muscular.
 His eyes were intense and green as he communicated very clearly that he wanted to help me.
 Smoky literally said words and understood words.
 He always retained his autonomy after becoming our cat.
-He would jump on me every night about 4 am and he would say “now” over and over again until I woke up and let him out.
+He would jump on me every night about 4 am and he would say “now” repeatedly until I woke up and let him out.
 He would return several hours later at 6 am when it was breakfast time.
 We had a routine.
+Our neighbor always was outside having coffee before I woke up.
+Smokey would say his word for hello and smile.
+The Neighbor, Reese, would knock on my door and I would let Smokey in.
+Smokey had us all trained.

-We have heard him and felt him around us and our other cat is starting to see him too, she had been very depressed at first.
-I think she was playing with Smoky last night, there was lots of commotion in the living room.
+Recently, we heard him and felt him around us and Mimi was starting to see him too.
+She had been very depressed at first.
+I think she was playing with Smokey last night, there was lots of commotion in the living room.

 Yeah, so I took it hard.
-Don’t know when I have cried more and felt so blue.
-We loved him.
-He is a keeper.
+I don’t know when I have cried more and felt so blue.
+The whole neighborhood loved Smokey.
 And I can testify that cats do go off to die when they are ready.
 I have heard a dozen stories now.
-It is hard to tell if a cat is in pain, all I know is Smoky did have some health problems and he hung in there many years with them.
-The thing that really gets me is how close he was to Source energy that night.
+It is hard to tell if a cat is in pain, all I know is Smokey did have a significant illness.
+The vet called it “feline aids virus” and he hung in there for many years.
+The thing that really gets me is how close he was to Source energy that last night.
 He was rather elated about going home or transitioning.
 That is a big clue that he had not been feeling well for a couple of months prior to this.
-He tried to be there for us but it was time.
+He tried to be there for us, but it was time.
 It was like a female in labor, something was happening for him, like a force of nature.

 No comments: